PubInv/Gluss-Pusher/README.md

 As explained in the PIFAH/PIFAH repository, we welcome your contributions and participations.
 Contact me to see how to participate.

+## Motivation

+I would like to build robots based on large numbers of very simple components that can lengthen or shorten themselves.
+Buckminster Fuller invented the Octet truss, a beautiful space-filling structure of alternating tetrahedra and octohedra.
+Or perhaps it would be more accurate to say that the universe invented and Bucky promoted it.

+If we imagine a "truss" that acts like a "glass" we get a "gluss" that can move like a "slug".
+That is, I want a system that can ooze about like a slug.

+Linear actuators are standard components that can be purchased off-the-shelf.
+However, they are rather expesnsive, at about $100 a piece.
+They are also more forceful and more precise that what we need to build an experimental "gluss".
+Although it would be wonderful to spend $10K to build a power 100-element gluss, I think it makes more sense to attempt to use simpler components.

+I also believe there is value in general for linear actuators in a cheaper, weaker part of the design spectrum.
+Such actuators might be called "mechanisms" rather than "machines" in technical parlance.
+A machine deals with forces, a mechanism is concerned only with positioning.

+## Notes

 * * *

 I have a prototype that does some simple stuff---I can move magnets around in various linear stable positions.